swinglejohn/whatsapp-doppelganger-bot/README.md

 The purpose of this repo is to send messages in a WhatsApp group chat using an LLM fine-tuned (separate repo) on that chat.

 ## Initial setup
+You can do pip install -r requirements.txt to install the python libraries

 Use this command to copy the template files:
 `cp .template-env .env && cp .template-numbers-to-names.json numbers-to-names.json`
 Open .env and fill in your API key and model names